 Regular eye exams are important so that you can maintain healthy eyes and protect your vision.
 When you schedule an appointment with our team at Vision Boutique, we provide a full range of services to examine every aspect of your visual health.
 Not only do we check for vision impairments that might require corrective lenses, but we also look for signs of eye disease.

 Visiting an optometrist on a regular basis should be a priority.
 These eye exams offer a preventive solution to reduce the risk of vision loss in the future.
 In many situations, eye problems have a slow progression that causes irreversible damage.
-But, an experienced Chicago optometrist can detect the eye conditions in the early stages, helping you choose the right treatments to slow the progress of the disease.
+But, an experienced optometrist can detect eye conditions in the early stages, helping you choose the right treatments to slow the progress of the disease.

 In most cases, a healthy adult needs an eye exam every year.
 A child’s first exam should be when they are six months old.
 Then, the optometrist can offer recommendations for frequency as the child grows.

 Certain risk factors can increase the frequency of suggested eye exams.
 Patients with diabetes or a history of eye disease might need to visit an optometrist every six to twelve months.
 Talk to your eye doctor for personalized recommendations.

 3. Tests During an Eye Exam